Appointments as Director of Graduate Studies

 - a description of the director’s responsibilities and reporting lines;

 - the standards for selection and evaluation of the director;

-- the process for selecting the director and approving his or her appointment, including effective involvement of program faculty; and
+- the process for selecting the director and approving the appointment, including effective involvement of program faculty; and

 - the process for removing a director, including consultation with program faculty where appropriate.

 - All programs not housed within a single collegiate unit must specify in the program's Memorandum of Understanding which collegiate dean will appoint the Director of Graduate Studies (or co-Director of Graduate Studies) and what process will be used to nominate program faculty for the position.

 A faculty Director of Graduate Studies represents the program to faculty governance bodies, takes a leadership role in maintaining program quality and effectiveness, and communicates with collegiate deans and/or the Graduate School about the program's larger concerns.

 - All-University Programs